cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   (hiding_nonce_commitment_i, binding_nonce_commitment_i).
 This list
   MUST be sorted in ascending order by identifier.
 - msg, the message to be signed, a byte string.
+- group_public_key, public key corresponding to the group signing key, an Element.
 - sig_shares, a set of signature shares z_i, Scalar values, for each participant, of length NUM_PARTICIPANTS, where MIN_PARTICIPANTS <= NUM_PARTICIPANTS <= MAX_PARTICIPANTS.